-Each channel group can have up to 16 active interfaces.
+Each channel group can have up to 16 active interfaces, except for the Firepower 2100, which supports 8 active interfaces.
 For switches that support only 8 active interfaces, you can assign up to 16 interfaces to a channel group: while only 8 interfaces can be active, the remaining interfaces can act as standby links in case of interface failure.
 For 16 active interfaces, be sure that your switch supports the feature (for example, the Cisco Nexus 7000 with F2-Series 10 Gigabit Ethernet Module).